Skip to main content

 Limitations

-• Read-Only Operations: Currently focused on resource discovery and listing
+• Read-only Operations: Currently focused on resource discovery and listing only

-• No CRUD Operations: Create, update, delete operations not yet implemented
+• No CRUD Operations: Create, update, delete operations are not yet implemented

 • KubeConfig Support: No Kubernetes config file load support (uses constructor parameters only)